vcsjones/vcsjones.dev/_posts/2018-06-23-authenticated-encryption.md

 OK, no more pretending.
 We know that if we tweak the cipher text's 15th byte to 26, we end up with a padding of one.
 What can we learn from that?
-Let's take the original ciphertext value, 29, and xor it with which is our guessed value 26, and then with 1 which is the plaintext value we know it happens to be because the padding was removed successfully.
+Let's take the original ciphertext value, 29, and xor it with our guessed value 26, and then with 1 which is the plaintext value we know it happens to be because the padding was removed successfully.